Full Guide to Basic Options Strategies

 The put option acts as a safety net, limiting the potential loss if the stock price falls.
 At the same time, the call option provides additional income if the stock rises.

+However, selling the call option also limits the upside profit potential if the stock price increases significantly.
 This strategy is useful for investors who want to hedge their positions during periods of uncertainty or after a significant gain in the stock price.

 It offers a balance between risk management and income generation.
 This makes it a popular choice for long-term investors who want to protect their gains while maintaining some exposure to future price movements.